TheMonk2121/ai-dev-tasks/PRD-B-1008-Enhanced-Backlog-System.md

 - New backlog items are automatically placed in the correct position
 - Manual placement decisions are eliminated
 - Consistent ordering is maintained across all backlog items
+- Zero new external dependencies for async scoring operations

 **What are the quality gates?**
 - All existing backlog items maintain their current priority order
 - Constitution-aware scoring provides measurable improvements in prioritization
 - Cross-role dependency detection correctly identifies Planner → Coder → Reviewer relationships
 - Real-time updates via n8n scrubber provide auto-scoring refresh
+- Async real-time scoring updates with bounded concurrency provide <5% overhead
 - Migration preserves 100% of constitution-linked metadata
 - Migration outputs are validated via ConstitutionCompliance model
 - Constitution-aligned scoring integrated with existing backlog infrastructure
 - Performance targets are achieved with <5% overhead on real-time scoring updates
 - Automated organization correctly places new items
+- Zero new external dependencies for async scoring operations

 ## 4. Technical Approach